How to pay international contractors in the Dominican Republic [2024]

 Sep 5, 2023

 You may know of the Dominican Republic as a lush hotspot for tourists with tropical beaches.
-But the Dominican Republic isn’t just that—it's also an emerging market for businesses.
+But the Dominican Republic isn’t just that—it's also an emerging market for international businesses.
 Santo Domingo, with its rich history and Spanish influences, is buzzing with skilled independent contractors who could give a boost to global enterprises.
 When it comes to onboarding and collaborating with Dominican professionals, comprehending the nuances of local employment laws, social security systems, and payment processes is crucial.

 If you’re thinking of expanding your business operations to the Caribbean and hiring contractors in the Dominican Republic, this step-by-step guide sheds light on how to smoothly integrate Dominican contractors into your team, ensuring you remain compliant with local regulations.